© Stuart Warner Phelps

-She rather abruptly snapped, “I record every incident I’m involved with, right down to the smallest pieces of trivia.”
+She snapped, “I record every incident I’m involved with, right down to the smallest pieces of trivia.”

 “Well, I’m not surprised.
 The incident only occurred today, rest assured a full report will be on your desk by tomorrow.”

-Marsha lent forward and pointed out an entry in her book, “The comments Jane made about Mick, was recorded here.
-I called Mick in and gave him an unofficial warning - which I recorded here,” she turned the page and pointed out the entry.
+Marsha lent forward and pointed out an entry in her book, “The comments Jane made are recorded here.
+I called Mick in and gave him an unofficial warning and recorded that here,” she turned the page and pointed out the entry.

-Harry silently flicked through the book, page after page, occasionally stopping to read of the misdemeanours by the staff and the action taken by Marsha.
+Harry silently flicked through the book, occasionally stopping to read of the misdemeanours by a staff member and the action taken.

 Marsha made the point, “This is just a record of events - it’s my diary of trivia if you like.
-Anything serious is entered into the system, it´s on my files and I automatically download copies to personnel for you to action.”
+Anything serious is entered into the system, it´s on my files and automatically downloaded to personnel for you to action.”

-Whilst Marsha wasn’t certain how to broach the next topic, she realised she had a duty to report her findings.
-“I made a few enquiries with the girls last night, and I think I may have uncovered something of a shock horror story.”
+Marsha wasn’t certain how to broach the next topic, but in light of events realised she had a duty to report her findings.
+“I made a few enquiries and I uncovered something of a shock horror story.”

-A cold chill hit the room, they both felt it, Marsha quickly added, “Personally I can’t see it, I mean, we’re talking about mature married women here, not randy teenagers.
-But…I’ve been told he was having sex, on a fairly regular basis, with more than twenty of them.”
+Marsha quickly added, “Personally I can’t see it, we’re talking mature married women, not randy teenagers.
+But…I’ve been told he has been having regular sex with more than twenty of them.”

-She left the shock of that comment hang in the air, before adding, “Up against the wall in the woman´s toilets of all places.”
+She left the shock of that comment hang in the air, before adding, “Up against the wall in the toilets of all places.”

-There was a gasp of indignation from the Harry, he threw himself back in his chair and shouted, “Twenty of them - up against the wall - in the bloody toilets?”
+There was a gasp of indignation from the Harry, he threw himself back in his chair and shouted, “Up against the wall - in the toilets?”